VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 ## Exercise 3: High_Level_API_Dropper
 And we need to make sure that the shellcode thread completes its execution before the main thread exits.In this exercise, we want to take the first step toward creating our own direct system call dropper.
-But to understand the principle of a legitimate syscall itself, we will start by creating a **High-Level API shellcode dropper**, or **HLA-Dropper** for short, based on the **Windows APIs** loaded by **kernel32.dll**, which will serve as our reference dropper for later modifications.
+But to understand the principle of a legitimate syscall itself, we will start by creating a **High-Level API shellcode dropper**, or **High-Level-Dropper** for short, based on the **Windows APIs** loaded by **kernel32.dll**, which will serve as our reference dropper for later modifications.
 This means that in the first step I deliberately do not use native APIs or direct system calls yet, but start with the classic implementation via Windows APIs, which are obtained via the kernel32.dll.
 ![_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235367776-54229a66-f1d6-4b8e-a2a2-7bb81fecbf48.png)

 ## Exercise 3 tasks:
-### Create HLA-Dropper
+### Create High-Level-Dropper
-1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the HLA-Dropper.
+1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the High-Level-Dropper.
-2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ HLA-Dropper POC.
+2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ High-Level-Dropper POC.
-3. Compile the HLA-Dropper as release or debug x64.
+3. Compile theHigh-Level-Dropper as release or debug x64.
 4. Create and run a staged x64 meterpreter listener with msfconsole.
 5. Run your compiled .exe and verify that a stable command and control channel opens.
-### Analyse HLA-Dropper
+### Analyse High-Level-Dropper
-6. Use the Visual Studio tool dumpbin to analyze the compiled HLA-Dropper.
+6. Use the Visual Studio tool dumpbin to analyze the compiled High-Level-Dropper.
 Is the result what you expected?
-7. Use the API Monitor to analyze the compiled HLA-Dropper in the context of the four APIs used.
+7. Use the API Monitor to analyze the compiled High-Level-Dropper in the context of the four APIs used.
 Is the result what you expected?
-8. Use the x64dbg debugger to analyze the compiled HLA dropper: from which module and location are the syscalls from the four APIs used being executed?
+8. Use the x64dbg debugger to analyze the compiled High-Level-Dropper: from which module and location are the syscalls from the four APIs used being executed?
 Is the result what you expected?